Infanterikanonvagn 91: Armament

 Side view showing the long, 54-calibre low pressure 90 mm main gun.

 The main armament consisted of a Bofors KV 90 S 73 (Cannon, Wagon, 90 mm, Swe, m/73) 90 mm L/54 rifled low pressure gun, firing HEAT and HE rounds.
 A sloped revolving turret gave protection against projectiles up to 25 mm in calibre.
 The main gun had an elevation of +15° and depression of −10°.
 The barrel was equipped with a fume extractor.
-Additional armament of the ikv 91 included two 7.62 mm Browning machine guns; one in a coaxial mounting, and the second on a pintle attached to the commander's cupola.
+Additional armament of the ikv 91 included two 7.62 mm Browning machine guns; one in a coaxial mounting, and the second on a pintle attached to the loader's cupola.
 Two 71 mm Lyran flare mortars were mounted on the turret along with a set of smoke dischargers (usually 12).
 The vehicle was equipped with a laser rangefinder, night vision (goggles) and a computerised fire-control system for increased first-round hit probability.
 The ikv 91 fired at a rate of 8 rounds per minute and 59 rounds of 90 mm ammunition were carried internally.
 The vehicle was also capable of firing while in water, with the water absorbing most of the recoil.
 The turret itself has a small hatch that can be opened by the loader to eject used cartridge cases to prevent clutter in the vehicle.